Updated 17 May 2025

 For example, a franchise agreement may provide that the franchisor can terminate the franchise agreement if the franchisee does not complete initial training to the satisfaction of the franchisor.

-These type of termination clauses are subject to clause 28 of the Franchising Code and consequently, a franchisor must give reasonable written notice of the proposed termination and the reasons for it to the franchisee.
+These type of termination clauses are subject to section 56 of the Franchising Code and consequently, a franchisor must give reasonable written notice of the proposed termination and the reasons for it to the franchisee.

 Some franchise agreements provide that the franchisor can terminate the franchise agreement by giving the franchisee a reasonable period of notice (for example the franchisor can terminate the franchise agreement at any time on three months' notice).
 It is our view that if the franchisee does not have a similar right under the terms of the franchise agreement, it is likely that these type of termination terms will be unfair.
 Consequently, if the franchise agreement is a standard form contract, [What is a standard form contract?], then the unfair contract terms regime is likely to apply [What are unfair contract terms?].

-Generally franchise agreements include a clause which allows the franchisor to terminate the franchise agreement for the particular grounds set out in clause 29 of the Franchising Code (we have set these grounds out above).
+Generally franchise agreements include a clause which allows the franchisor to terminate the franchise agreement for the particular grounds set out in section 57 and section 58 of the Franchising Code (we have set these grounds out above).

-These type of termination clauses are subject to clause 29 of the Franchising Code.
+These type of termination clauses are subject to section 57 and section 58 of the Franchising Code.
 The process that a franchisor is required to follow if terminating a franchise agreement under this type of clause will depend on when the franchise agreement was entered into.

 A franchise agreement will contain clauses that allow both the franchisee and the franchisor to cool off after the franchise agreement is entered into.

-A franchisee's rights to 'cool off' will be subject to the franchisee's cooling off rights set out in clause 26 of the Franchising Code.
+A franchisee's rights to 'cool off' will be subject to the franchisee's cooling off rights set out in section 50 of the Franchising Code.

 Terminating a franchise agreement involves following specific legal procedures.
 The exact procedures may vary depending on the terms outlined in the franchise agreement and the provisions of the Franchising Code.